My AI Setup

-Most people's AI setup looks like a browser graveyard: one tab for ChatGPT, another for Midjourney, a third for ElevenLabs, a shell window running a Python script, and three half-finished Notion docs trying to tie it all together.
-It works — barely — but it doesn't scale.
+Most people's AI stack looks like a messy browser tab graveyard — ChatGPT, Midjourney, ElevenLabs, Python scripts, and Notion docs trying to tie it all together.
+It works but barely scales.

-An AI workspace solves this.
-It's a unified environment where your AI tools share context, communicate through standardized interfaces, and can be orchestrated by agents without you manually copy-pasting between tabs.
+An AI workspace fixes this by providing a unified environment where tools share context and communicate through standardized APIs.
+Agents can orchestrate tasks without manual copy-pasting between tabs.

 The Problem with Point Solutions